 There are many opportunities for improvement concerning the services of Region 7.
 A growing issue in Region 7 is the language barrier.
-Not all service providers can help the Spanish-speaking population, this becomes more apparent in rural areas where services are already limited (e.g., San Saba County).
-The access to services (e.g., detox facility) are also lacking in rural areas.
+Not all service providers can help the Spanish-speaking population.
+This becomes more apparent in rural areas where services are already limited (e.g., San Saba County).
+Access to services (e.g., detox facility) is also lacking in rural areas.
 Finally, navigating the healthcare system is a challenge for many individuals living in Region 7.